 A Third Party sender is defined as an intermediary between the Originator (you, our client) and the ODFI (BAC Community Bank) when there is no signed ACH Agreement between the ODFI (BAC Community Bank) and the Originator (you, our client).
 For example: if you outsource any of your originator functions to a Third Party Service and you do not have an ACH Agreement with us (which you are required to do), your Third Party Service Provider would be considered a Third Party Sender.

-Same Day ACH Phase 3
+Same Day ACH

-Effective March 16, 2018 funds from all Same Day ACH credits must be made available for cash withdrawal at 5:00pm local time.
+Funds from all Same Day ACH credits must be made available for cash withdrawal at 5:00pm local time.

 Reinitiated Entries